 Sheerlegs primarily carry out specialist heavy lift activities around the world on projects, requiring specialist in-house engineering skills.
 Most of the floating sheerlegs have their own means of propulsion.

 Boskalis' floating sheerlegs have lifting capacities ranging from 400 to 5,000 tons.

-In 2016 the Giant 7 has been converted in a construction vessel with a 600 tons revolving crane and accommodation for 73 persons.
+In 2016 the Giant 7 has been converted into a construction vessel with a 600 ton revolving crane and accommodation for 73 persons.